kaien07/kaien07/README.md

 ### Hi there 👋

-I am currently a student of Nanyng Junior College studying Computing.
+I am currently a student of Nanyang Junior College.